garudlab/Wasney-Briscoe/analysis/postprocessing.md

 ## Step 2: Process nucleotide diversity

-There are many files produced to summarize nucleotide diversity within and across samples, and many steps in this pipeline.
+In this step, files that summarize nucleotide diversity within and across samples are produced.

 To run this pipeline, navigate to the [`scripts/postprocessing/`](https://github.com/garudlab/Wasney-Briscoe-2024/tree/main/scripts/postprocessing) directory and run: